 - It often isn’t enough to rely on natural ventilation for fresh air.
 If natural ventilation can’t be relied on for air circulation regularly, we certainly don’t suggest it for reducing chemicals.
 The helpful alternative is mechanical ventilation.
 A whole-home mechanical ventilation system brings fresh outdoor air in and removes stale indoor air.
 Whole-home ventilation systems work with the existing HVAC system, meaning it’s automatically improving (or maintaining good) air quality.
 Stale indoor air can make you sick because hazardous pollutants remain in living and working spaces longer.
 And yes, that includes VOCs and organic chemicals.

 - Heat Recovery Ventilators (HRV) create an improved living space and healthier, cleaner air.
 HRV systems also utilizes a heat transfer that is energy-efficient and helps with overall temperature control.

-- Energy Recovery Ventilators (ERV) provide cleaner indoor air, regulate the exchange of new and old air while transferring moisture and heat from the stale air to the fresh air.
+- Energy Recovery Ventilators (ERV) provide cleaner indoor air and regulate the exchange of new and old air while transferring moisture and heat from the stale air to the fresh air.

 Prioritize Improving Indoor Air Quality

-Considering just how many VOCs and chemical emissions are likely already impacting your space’s indoor air quality, we get the need to reduce their spread when possible.
-Focusing on source control and limiting the products that enter your home in the first place is a helpful step.
-Or, focusing on improving ventilation by upgrading to mechanical ventilation is a low-hassle low-maintenance solution.
+Considering just how many VOCs and chemical emissions are likely already impacting your space’s indoor air quality, it’s necessary to reduce their spread when possible.
+Focusing on source control and limiting the toxic products that enter your home in the first place is a helpful step.
+Or, focusing on improved ventilation by upgrading to mechanical ventilation is a low-hassle low-maintenance solution.
 Whatever option you choose, or maybe even a different IAQ control solution, prioritizing your home’s air quality will have many benefits!
-We can help you find a local IAQ expert to help assess your home’s air quality today.